NikitaKiran/VR_Assignment1_NikitaKiran_IMT2022028/README.md

 Each image was warped using **perspective transformation**, aligning it to the previous image in the sequence.
 The images were then blended (using linear blending) to form a seamless panorama.

 #### 5. Cropping
-To remove black regions introduced by warping, threshholding followed by bounding box detection and cropping was used, ensuring the final panorama had no unnecessary black spaces.
+To remove black regions introduced by warping, thresholding followed by bounding box detection and cropping was used, ensuring the final panorama had no unnecessary black spaces.

 ---